kiplangatkorir/driftguard/README.md

         "drift_scores": monitor_results['drift_scores']
     }
 ```
-This is just one way you can use DriftMonitor.
+This is just one way you can use DriftGuard.
 It fits easily into your workflow, whether you're working with batch processing, real-time APIs, or other machine learning pipelines.

 ## Contributing
 Want to contribute?
 Awesome!
 Here’s how you can help: